 - Backup and sync your ebook collection

 That’s a pretty impressive list, and it’s all free (in both senses of the word).
 I’m really impressed with this, as you can probably tell.
-I think ebooks are a great idea, but unfortunately they’ve been messed up with DRM in the early stages, and I think it’s going to take the world a while to sort that mess out.
+I think ebooks are a great idea, but unfortunately they’ve been messed up with DRM is a class of controversial access control technologies”) in the early stages, and I think it’s going to take the world a while to sort that mess out.
 Calibre seems to be a step in the right direction.

 Calibre for language learning